theHarbirBains/NewProgresso/screenshots/README.md

 # Screenshots
-Application screenshots and UI previews for the Progresso AI Fitness Analytics Platform.
+Application screenshots and UI previews for the NewProgresso AI Fitness Analytics Platform.